Provider Frequently Asked Questions

 ArrowForward

-If you need to make changes to the patient contact information or communication preferences, please contact a TAF Patient Advocate at (855) 845-3663.
+To update a patient’s contact information or communication preferences, please contact a TAF Patient Advocate at (855) 845-3663.

 ArrowForward